zyxd/svelte-store-router/README.md

 </Matcher>
 ```

-You can use nested match components using the 'loose' parameter.
+You can use nested match components using the `loose` parameter.
 ```svelte
 <script>
   import { Match, Matcher } from 'svelte-store-router'